Skip to main content

 Unfortunately, many Gen Zers and Millennials are paying high rent as well as student debt loans, not allowing them to save for a down payment on a house.
 In fact, student debt is a major obstacle to young people buying a home.2

 With or without student loans, homes are expensive and hard to afford for many want-to-be first-time homeowners.
-According to the National Association of Realtors, the median price for a home is $366,900.4 Home prices have been on the rise since the pandemic, increasing roughly 34% since the spring of 2020.1 And mortgage rates are expected to stay in the 5.5% to 6.5% range.5
+According to the National Association of Realtors, the median price for a home in November 2023 is $387,600, an increase of 4% from the year prior.4 And mortgage rates play a major factor in homeownership affordability.
+They are a whopping 90% higher than just two years ago.3

-That’s why many parents — who are in a financial position to do so — decide to help their children put money toward the down payment (20%) of a conventional loan.
-In fact, almost 25% of first-time homeowners ages 22 to 30 are gifted cash to use on their down payment.6 That’s significant, given the fact that a down payment for a $366,900 home would be close to $74,000.
+That’s why many parents — who are in a financial position to do so — may decide to help their children put money toward the down payment (20%) of a conventional loan.
+In fact, Redfin conducted a survey and found that 38% of first-time homeowners under age 30 used a cash gift from a family member or an inheritance to use on their down payment.5 That’s a big help, given the fact that a down payment for a $387,600 home would be close to $77,520.

 If you’d like to help your responsible adult child purchase a home, there are several options to consider.
 Here are a few of them: